What is the Adhesive Tape?

 - Use: Choose a type that suits your requirement.
 The different types are for other surfaces to stick; thus, choose your requirement and temperatures.
 There are options available even for multipurpose, and thus, depending on your preference, select one.

-- Price: This is crucial as it is a highly used product, and you will need it many times for sticking requirements and, thus, select an option that doesn’t pinch your pocket and proves to be economically viable.
+- Price: This is crucial as it is a highly used product, and you will need it many times for sticking requirements, thus, select an option that doesn’t pinch your pocket and proves to be economically viable.

 - Quality: The material used to make it should be of great quality and provide excellent sticking options that last long.